gem/oq-engine/doc/adv-manual/introduction.rst

 If you have just started using the OpenQuake engine, and the only thing you have tried are the OpenQuake demos, this manual is NOT for you.
-Beginners should study the [official manual](https://www.globalquakemodel.org/single-post/OpenQuake-Engine-Manual).
+Beginners should study the `official manual <https://www.globalquakemodel.org/single-post/OpenQuake-Engine-Manual>`_.
 This manual is for advanced users, i.e. people that already know how to use the engine, but are running *large* calculations and have trouble performing them.